A topic from the subject of Inorganic Chemistry in Chemistry.

 Key Points

-• F-block elements are characterized by their large atomic radii and high reactivity.
+• F-block elements are characterized by their large atomic radii, high reactivity, and similar chemical properties due to the poor shielding effect of the f-electrons.

-• The lanthanides are a group of 14 elements that have a partially filled 4f-orbital.
+• The lanthanides are a group of 14 elements (atomic numbers 57-71) with a partially filled 4f-orbital.
+They are also known as rare earth elements.

-• The actinides are a group of 14 elements that have a partially filled 5f-orbital.
+• The actinides are a group of 14 elements (atomic numbers 89-103) with a partially filled 5f-orbital.
+All actinides are radioactive.

-• F-block elements are used in a variety of applications, including lasers, magnets, and nuclear energy.
+• F-block elements are used in a variety of applications, including lasers, magnets, catalysts, and nuclear energy.
+Specific applications vary greatly depending on the individual element.

 Main Concepts

-• The f-block elements are named after the f-orbital, which is the outermost orbital in these elements.
+• The f-block elements are named after the f-orbital, which is being filled in these elements.
+The (n-2)f orbitals are filled after the (n-1)d orbitals.

 Preparation of Potassium Permanganate